Skip to Content

 MDes Curriculum Overview

-DESIGN STUDIO 1A is focused on human subjects inquiry and problem definition using the STEEPVAE analytical framework.
+DESIGN STUDIO 1 is focused on human subjects inquiry and problem definition using an analytical framework.
 What is known?
 What is not known?
 Who is affected?
 The cohort explores a given, real-world context looking for opportunities where contributions can be made.

 In the second semester, DESIGN STUDIO 2 centers on prototyping.
 It’s about taking what we’ve learned from the first semester and trying to deploy it.
 We want to capture some information and data about how our ideas operate in the world.
 What works well?
 What needs to be fixed?
-This is backed up by DESIGN FOR THE 21ST CENTURY, a design seminar that explores, through an integrative lens, the key critical and theoretical perspectives that ground the discipline of design.
+This is backed up by a design seminar that explores, through an integrative lens, the key critical and theoretical perspectives that ground the discipline of design.
 What constitutes research in design?
 What are the contributions of design research to contemporary society?

 THE SUMMER FIELDWORK STUDIO takes the skills we have developed and the ideas that we’re exploring and moves them into a different public or professional context guided by a new or existing line of inquiry that broadens the scope of our knowledge of the umbrella theme and cohort topic.
 For example, we might start our summer as part of a collaborative pop-up studio with another university design graduate cohort, then move to working in a professional or public context, and then to working in a digital space.
 It’s all about integrative design — trying out different models in different contexts.